bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 }
 ```

+### Model Transforms

+Other transforms can be defined to target specific model contexts.
+Bedrock comes with transforms for the `User` model:

+- `name` will be expanded to `firstName` and `lastName`
+- `email` will be inferred from the `firstName` of the user and the admin email, for example `jack@bedrock.foundation`.
+- `role` will be expanded into a `roles` object based on keys defined in `src/roles.json`.
+Organization based roles will use the [default organization](#notes).
+- `password` will default to `ADMIN_PASSWORD` in `.env`.

+These can be configured and extended in `./const`.

 ### Custom Transforms

-Custom transforms are a specific syntax to allow special behavior.
+Custom transforms are a specific syntax to allow special behavior in all fixtures.
 Currently there are two kinds: environment variables and refs.

 ```js
 {